Dixie State Univeristy -- Courses Bob Teaches Spring 2017

 Bob has been a computer consultant and programmer throughout southern Utah for the last 30 years.

-Bob has been teaching at Dixie State College for six years now.
+Bob has been teaching at Dixie State University for ten years now.

 Academic Credentials and Degrees:

 Network + - Comptia

 BS - Mathematics - Southern Utah University

 MS - Computer Science - Utah State University

 DCS - Computer Science - Colorado Technical University

 Finding a job in today's times can be challenging.
 Here is a power point presentation on the careers in the computer industry.
 It contains the job outlook and the salaries for each job in the industry.

 Computer Careers 2013